gromnitsky/grepfeed/README.md

 # Grepfeed

 Filters out rss/atom feeds.
-Returns all articles in a feed that match any of input patterns.
+Returns articles matching a pattern.
 The output is another valid xml feed.

 A live example: https://serene-river-17732.herokuapp.com/

-## What is included
+## What's included

 * a cli util `grepfeed`;
 * a standalone http server that shares the same engine w/ the cli util.